 Closest To: Any Sundays closest to a date are calculated like this Sunday < Monday <Tuesday <Wednesday Thursday> Friday> Saturday > Sunday

-Why only can we only calculate date between 1970-2037?
+Why only can we only calcualte date between 1970-2037?
 This is the Y2K problem of servers.
-The servers count dates by seconds from Dec 1969.
+These servers count dates by seconds from about Dec 1969.
 Those seconds will fill a 32-bit integer (the size of integers computer use to talk) in 2037.
 The issue is well known and several fixes are in the pipeline.
 Until then, the answer to easter(2038) is a surprise, just kidding, BCP has it calculated until 2089.

 Lectonary Cycles Calculation The Sunday Lectionary Cycle(Year A, B or C) and Daily Office Cycle(One or Two) is simple.
 Daily Office One years starts in even years (Advent 1 Sunday) and Daily Office Years start in odd years.
 The Sunday Lectionary Cycle starts incrementing 1968 by three years, and any Advent Sunday 1 that matches one of those years is Year A, same for Year B(1969) and Year C(1970).